2degrees/hubspot-connection/docs/source/index.rst

     .. attribute:: request_body_deserialization

-        A :class:`dict` representing the request's body
+        A representation of the request's body

 .. class:: hubspot.connection.testing.SuccessfulAPICall